 Epsom and Mt Eden are significant areas in the early growth of Auckland city and have an interesting and diverse history.

-The Epsom & Eden District Historical Society exist to promote interest in and awareness of the history of our area, and record those histories through online and printed media.
+The Epsom & Eden District Historical Society exists to promote interest in and awareness of the history of our area, and record those histories through online and printed media.
 Our journal, Prospect is published annually, containing historical articles and memorabilia.

 The Society meets bi-monthly.
 We welcome new members who can add to, learn from, and contribute to the Society.
 We enjoy our work and hope you will too.